 The article is organized as follows: In the next section we present basic definitions and results concerning pseudo-Anosov flows and almost pseudo-Anosov flows.
 In section 3 we analyse the set $\Theta(F)$ for leaves in the universal cover.
-In sections 4 and 5 we analyse the singular foliations $\tilde{\Lambda}F^s, \tilde{\Lambda}F^u$ and asymptotic properties of their leaves, proving theorem D. In section 6 we prove the continuous extension property, theorem B. In the next section we produce a compactification of the orbit space \mathcal{O} as a closed disk - theorem E. In section 8 we produce the group invariant Peano curves, theorem F. In section 9 we show the global encoding of the limit sets using the Peano curves, proving theorem H. In section 10 we analyse the identification of ideal points of leaves or the Peano map proving theorems I and J. In the final section we comment on general relationships between foliations and Kleinian groups.
+In sections 4 and 5 we analyse the singular foliations $\tilde{\Lambda}F^s, \tilde{\Lambda}F^u$ and asymptotic properties of their leaves, proving theorem D. In section 6 we prove the continuous extension property - the main theorem.
+In the final section we comment on general relationships between foliations and Kleinian groups.